-The pain of rheumatoid arthritis (RA) can make even simple tasks feel impossible.
-Even if you're doing everything right, you may still have pain and stiffness some days.
-Treatment of RA takes time and often a bit of fine-tuning.
-But that doesn't mean you need to accept painful flares.
+Rheumatoid arthritis (RA) can make even simple tasks challenging.
+Even when you do everything right, you may still have pain and stiffness some days.
+Treatment takes time and often needs a bit of fine-tuning.
+It helps if you ask yourself these questions:

 If you have an upset stomach or other side effects, call your doctor.
 There are often things you can do to ease side effects.

-If your medications used to work and don’t seem to help anymore, ask your doctor about a change.
-Some types of disease-modifying drugs may become less effective with time.
+If they used to work and don’t seem to help anymore, ask your doctor if you need to make a change.
+Some disease-modifying drugs may become less effective with time.

 Your doctor may suggest a different prescription or add another type of drug, such as a “biologic” drug, to your treatment.